-As the first street encountered when entering from the west, Bagby Street is a key gateway into Downtown Houston.
-The street is the spine of western Downtown, connecting the Theater District and key civic institutions such as City Hall, Central Library and the Heritage Society at Sam Houston Park.
-Bagby also flows between nine parks and public attractions, requiring careful consideration and attention to how the street, buildings and park spaces all interact.
+Bagby Street is the first street encountered when entering Downtown from the west and one of few two-way streets in the central district— a key gateway that connects the Theater District and multiple civic institutions such as City Hall, Central Library and Sam Houston Park.
+In total, Bagby Street connects nine parks and cultural attractions, requiring careful consideration and attention to how the street, buildings and park spaces all interact.

-Several studies, including Plan Downtown and the Theater District Master Plan, have identified Bagby as a key pedestrian and vehicular corridor.
-The corridor has also been highlighted in the City of Houston Bike Plan as a future bikeway location as a north-south corridor west of Main Street in Downtown.
+Several studies, including the Theater District Master Plan and Plan Downtown, have identified Bagby as a key pedestrian and vehicular corridor.
+The street has also been highlighted in the City of Houston Bike Plan as a future bikeway location, to serve as a north-south corridor west of Main Street in Downtown.
 The corridor provides connections to Buffalo Bayou in several locations, linking Downtown to the broader greenways network.

-The street’s redesign is the first major project in a series of transformative projects that will change the look and feel of the west side of Downtown.
+The project will be completed in phases.
+Initial construction will focus on Bagby from Franklin to Walker Streets, primarily on the west side of Bagby, and will necessitate lane closures, but not a full street closure.
+Work will include pavement demolition, utility updates, tunnel waterproofing investigation and the replacement of trees located on the west side of City Hall and Tranquility Park.
+The street’s redesign is the first major project in a series of proposed transformative projects that will change the look and feel of the west side of Downtown.
 Once complete, the thoughtfully designed Bagby Street Corridor will provide a common thread and platform to tie together all the projects.

 The project, funded and led by the Downtown Redevelopment Authority, began construction on January 11, 2020 and is expected to be completed in December 2021.